-- 1. To ensure the board has a senior management succession plan which minimises the risk to business continuity in the event of retirement, resignations or long-term absence - 2.
-To review and approve the Trust Pay and Reward and Appraisal policies - 3.
-To review, approve and monitor the annual equal pay audit - 4.
-To review, approve and monitor the gender pay gap report - 5.
-To conduct an annual review of eligibility of staff in the Teachers' Pension Scheme - 6.
-To receive the Chief Executive Officer (CEO) pay and benefits recommendations from the CEO's Performance Review panel ensuring that the approach to pay and benefits is transparent, proportionate, and justifiable and which represent good value for money - 7.
-To receive and agree pay recommendations from the Chief Executive Officer for the Chief Operating Officer and Chief Education Officers - 8.
-To receive and agree the performance pay recommendations from the Chair of Trustees for the Company Secretary - 9.
-The performance management and pay recommendations for all other staff will be dealt with by line managers as denoted in the Trust Pay and Reward policy. - 10.
-Chief Education Officers and the Chief Operating Officer may request a Trustee to be present at performance management review meetings. - 11.
-To ensure the Trust's senior employees' payroll arrangements fully meet their tax obligations and comply with HM Treasury's guidance about the employment arrangements of individuals on the avoidance of tax. - 12.
-To review in conjunction with the Chief Operating Officer any settlement / early retirement /severance payments and in line with the levels of authority in the Academies Trust Handbook - 13.
-To deal with any other matters relating to pay, appraisal, capability and conduct and employment as may be referred by the Board - 14.
-To monitor staff absence, grievance and disciplinary issues and the consideration of group thematic benchmarking reports - 15.
-To review benchmarking data for salary levels across the Trust and wider education settings and act in accordance with any ESFA recommendations and with a basic presumption that executive pay and benefits should not increase at a faster rate than that of teachers, in individual years and over the longer term - 16.
-To approve any policies as delegated by the Trust Board
+- 1. To ensure the board has a senior management succession plan which minimises the risk to business continuity in the event of retirement, resignations or long-term absence. - 2.
+To review and approve the Trust pay and reward and appraisal policies. - 3.
+To review, approve and monitor the annual equal pay audit. - 4.
+To review, approve and monitor the gender pay gap report. - 5.
+To conduct an annual review of eligibility of staff in the Teachers' Pension Scheme. - 6.
+To review and annually approve the trade union facilities report. - 7.
+To receive the chief executive officer (CEO) pay and benefits recommendations from the CEO's performance review panel ensuring that the approach to pay and benefits is transparent, proportionate, and justifiable and which represent good value for money. - 8.
+To receive and agree pay recommendations from the chief executive officer for the chief operating officer and chief education officers.

+- 9. To receive and agree the performance pay recommendations from the chair of trustees for the company secretary. - 10.
+The performance management and pay recommendations for all other staff will be dealt with by line managers as denoted in the Trust pay and reward policy. - 11.
+Chief education officers and the chief operating officer may request a trustee to be present at performance management review meetings. - 12.
+To ensure the Trust's senior employees' payroll arrangements fully meet their tax obligations and comply with HM Treasury's guidance about the employment arrangements of individuals on the avoidance of tax. - 13.
+To review in conjunction with the chief operating officer any settlement/early retirement/severance payments and in line with the levels of authority in the Academies Trust Handbook. - 14.
+To deal with any other matters relating to pay, appraisal, capability and conduct and employment as may be referred by the board. - 15.
+To monitor staff absence, grievance and disciplinary issues and the consideration of group thematic benchmarking reports. - 16.
+To review benchmarking data for salary levels across the Trust and wider education settings and act in accordance with any ESFA recommendations and with a basic presumption that executive pay and benefits should not increase at a faster rate than that of teachers, in individual years and over the longer term. - 17.
+To approve any policies as delegated by the Trust board.